OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

    :long_name: Macro Proficiency Exercise

-We will finish this section on macro-style parameter passing by considering the use of macros in C++, where a parameter like *a* or *b* in the example below must be wrapped in parentheses when it is actually used in the body of the macro.
+We conclude this section on macro-expansion parameter passing by considering the use of macros in C++, where a parameter like *a* or *b* in the example below must be wrapped in parentheses when it is actually used in the body of the macro.
 Try to determine the output